Geomatys/Examind-Tutorials/TimeDataAggregation/resources.md

 You will maybe need to modify the script to fit your specific file structure and naming conventions.
 In this example we assume that the files are named with a date format `NDVI_AYYYYDDD_MOD13Q1.006.tif`.
 :::

+## Script to generate COG (Cloud Optimized GeoTIFF) from original GeoTIFF files

+- [generate_cog.sh](scripts_config/generate_cog.sh) : A shell script that converts original GeoTIFF files into Cloud Optimized GeoTIFF (COG) format using `gdal_translate`.
+This is important for optimizing data storage and access in cloud environments.